 Our first pillar of work is strategic advocacy for international homelessness policy focused on definition and measurement.
-Through formal partnerships with United Nations (UN) agencies and groups; contributions to written statements, reports and resolutions; and participation in major UN convenings, IGH continues to advocate for the issue of street homelessness to be explicitly addressed at the United Nations.
+Through formal partnerships with United Nations (UN) agencies and groups; contributions to written statements, reports and resolutions; and participation in major UN convenings, IGH continues to advocate for the issue of homelessness to be addressed at the United Nations.

 Advocacy Goals

-Clear, global measurement of street homelessness
+Clear, global measurement of homelessness with a common definitional framework

 Strategic Partnerships